abbiehuynh/techtonica-projects/js-html-games/README.md

 ## Demonstration:

-Once the page has loaded, you will see your virtual pet appear on the bottom left side of the screen.
+Once the page has loaded, you will see a cat appear on the bottom left side of the screen.
 ![Load Game](catEscape-loadGame.png)

 As obstacles appear (such as the trashcan), press the space bar to jump over obstacles.
 ![Game Over](catEscape-jump.gif)

-If your virtual pet hits an obstacle, this screen will appear, announcing "Game Over".
+If your cat hits an obstacle, this screen will appear, announcing "Game Over".
 ![Game Over](catEscape-gameOver.png)